I grew up in the south of Sweden with my mother, Mona, my father, Ingemar and my ten-year younger sister, Ulrika.

 I met Emma Löfgren, who is now my wife, through mutual golfing friends.
 Emma comes from a sporting family in the north of Sweden.
 She was a very talented alpine skier but golf became her sport of choice.
 When I met Emma she was playing golf for the University of South Carolina, where she majored in Public Relations and Media.
 I spent a lot of time with her over there.
 Puggy Blackmon, who was head of the men’s golf program at South Carolina, let me practice and hang out with the team.
 After graduation Emma worked as a teaching pro at Barsebäck Golf and Country Club for a few years.
 Since we both have a golfing background, we have a mutual understanding of the game and what it takes to succeed.

 In December 2006 we got married in Dubai, which is also where we resided until the beginning of 2012.
 We had our first child, “Princess” Lisa, in July 2007.
-And Karl, or Kalle as we call him, made our family even bigger in March 2010.
+And Karl, or Kalle as we call him, in March 2010 and Alice made our family even bigger in October 2014.

 We moved from Dubai to the United States in 2012.
 Emma and the kids join me on tour as much as our schedules allow them.

-Whenever we can, we visit Sweden for a number of weeks in summer, and in winter we go to our cabin in Tärnaby, Sweden, for some skiing and snowmobiling.
+Whenever we can, we visit Sweden for a number of weeks in summer.

 We have a large extended family, with siblings, parents and cousins that often come and see us wherever we are in the world.
 The house is always full of family, friends and coaches.
 It’s a family affair…

-I love skiing and we did some this Christmas in Tärnaby.
+I love skiing and we did some this Christmas in Park City, Utah.
 Lisa and Kalle has started and they love it, so I can’t wait until the whole family can go skiing together.
-Also, we own a red Yamaha snowmobile that we call Stalin.
-I drove it this New Year and got stuck in the snow for about 20 minutes.
-We had to lift and dig it out of the snow.
-Who said that minus 20 Celsius is cold?
+Also, we own a couple of Jet Skis that we love to drive in the lakes around Orlando.

 I enjoy snorkelling in warm waters, watching fish and turtles swim past.
 It makes you stay in the present.